tonyaajjackson/discobot/README.md

 1. (Optional) Right click on the "Buffer" playlist in Spotify and click "Make Secret"

 1. Right click on each playlist and click "Share"->"Copy Spotify URI".
-Paste each playlist's URI into the corresponding field under spotipy in `config.json`
+Paste each playlist's URI into the corresponding field under spotify in `config.json`

 ### Adding Multiple Discord Servers (Guilds)
 1. In `config.json`, copy the guild object in "guilds" and paste it below to create another guild.
 This example shows config.json with two guilds: